-Figure 2.
-SQS system structure
+Figure 1: SQS system architecture

-Figure 2 illustrates the structure of our prototype SOS system.
+Figure 1 illustrates the architecture of our SQS system.
 The input is a situation, and the desired output is a prediction of the state (or states) that might happen next.
-In the first step, processing begins by using MAC/FAC on a library of experiences.
+Processing begins by using MAC/FAC on a library of experiences.
 MAC/FAC returns between zero and three remindings; if there is no reminding then no prediction is possible.
-If there are multiple remindings, the reminding with the highest structural evaluation score (i.e., the closest match to the situation) is selected for processing first.
-In the second step, the match between the retrieved situation and the current situation is scrutinized by the rerepresentation system, and tweaked if necessary.
-The goal of this rerepresentation process is to ensure that there are candidate inferences concerning state transitions, since these are what will provide predications.
-Currently, all rerepresentation methods that might increase the structural evaluation score of the match are carried out, exhaustively.
+If there are multiple remindings, the reminding with the highest structural evaluation score (i.e., the closest match to the situation) is selected for processing1.
+Second, the match between the retrieved situation and the current situation is scrutinized by the rerepresentation system, and tweaked if necessary to ensure that there are candidate inferences concerning state transitions, since these are what will provide predictions.
+Currently, all rerepresentation methods that might improve the match will be carried out, exhaustively.
 If rerepresentation fails, the system returns to the original match.